Exploration Incentive Scheme

 The Exploration Incentive Scheme (EIS) is a State Government initiative that aims to encourage exploration in Western Australia for the long-term sustainability of the State’s resources sector.

-The $80 million initiative, funded by Royalties for Regions over five years, will stimulate increased private sector resource exploration and ultimately lead to new mineral and energy discoveries.
-Most of the activities in the EIS are focused in under-explored greenfield regions.
+The $130 million initiative,initially supported by Royalties for Regions, is being funded from April 2009 to June 2017, to stimulate increased private sector resource exploration leading to new mineral and energy discoveries.
+New mineral and energy discoveries in these areas will increase knowledge of the State’s geology and resources, and help increase employment opportunities.
+Most of the activities in the EIS are focused on under-explored greenfield regions.

 The EIS is managed by the Department of Mines and Petroleum (DMP), the State’s lead agency dedicated to servicing the future development of Western Australia’s resources industry.